github/codeql/python/ql/src/change-notes/2021-01-19-remove-cleartext-fps.md

 ---
 category: majorAnalysis
 ---
-* No longer consider usernames or other account information as sensitive data for the queries `py/clear-text-logging-sensitive-data` and `py/clear-text-storage-sensitive-data`, since this has lead to many false positives.
+* User names and other account information is no longer considered to be sensitive data for the queries `py/clear-text-logging-sensitive-data` and `py/clear-text-storage-sensitive-data`, since this lead to many false positives.